Each year, the BFEF funds support staff for each of our four language programs.

 Our interns come from countries where our four languages are spoken.
 All interns are hosted by Franklin friends and families.
 We use Amity and CICD to recruit most of our interns.
 Interns are vetted by our teachers, principal, BFEF's intern coordinator, and the sponsoring organizations.
 Each intern submits to a background check as well.

-Each host family provides room and board free of charge in exchange for the teaching intern’s active participation in family life and household chores.
+Each host family provides free room and board in exchange for the teaching intern’s active participation in family life and household chores.
 (Note: interns are not au pairs or live-in tutors, per the terms of their training plan.)
 You can read hosting guidelines HERE.

-- A private bedroom (bedding and towels provided by host family); a shared bathroom is fine.
+- A private bedroom; a shared bathroom is fine.

-- Intern can live with multiple families, but each family must host for a minimum of nine weeks
+- An intern can live with multiple families, but each family must host for a minimum of 8 weeks.

 To learn more about working as an educational assistant in our language classrooms, please contact the principal.